Kelowna Condo Market 2026: Average Prices, Trends & Forecast

 Condos sold (January 2026)

 Down 12% from last January.
-People are being more cautious—they want to see what happens with interest rates before pulling the trigger.
+People are being more cautious.
+They want to see what happens with interest rates before pulling the trigger.

 1,680